 Usually, each of these pseudo-operations expands to a single branch instruction.
 However, if a word branch is not sufficient, no long branches are available, and the '--pcre1' option is not given, as issues a longer code fragment in terms of NX, the opposite condition to XX.
 For example, under these conditions:

 '''

-jXX foo
+jXX foo gives bNXs oof

 '''